DanielSV92/notes/README.rst

 Generate SQLAlchemy Migration Scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever you make changes to the models in `smarty.domain.models` you will need to run the following command:
+Whenever you make changes to the models in `notes.domain.models` you will need to run the following command:

 .. code-block:: sh